Good tech isn’t enough — Moore’s law no longer cuts it as the key path to a happier customer. — John Maeda

 Following closely behind this phenomenon is Design Thinking.
 It is based on the idea that a designer’s methods can be codified and replicated by anyone, leading to (presumably) better outcomes and a better product experience.

 Has anyone found this to be reliably true?
 Natasha Jen of Pentagram takes a pretty entertaining jab at this premise at a talk at 99U, as well as in a follow-up article.
-For reasons described below, if a good experience is the desired outcome, design thinking cannot be the (whole) answer.
+If a good experience is the desired outcome, design thinking cannot be the (whole) answer.

 Designers over the last decade have been fighting for a seat at the business table by trying to sever any association with the artistic and aesthetic origins of their practice and searching instead for their place in the Design Thinking hype.
 On the other side, businesses are making the mistake of using Design Thinking as a replacement for actually hiring designers and building a top-down design practice.